DavidJamesAdam/RED-Retro-Entertainment-Device-/How-To.md

 At the very least, I hope this gets you started.
 And please remember, if you come across an issue **please google it first**.
 If you've done all you can and still can't figure out an issue, I would be more than willing to help to the best of my ability.

 Once I dismantle RED MKI, I will be implementing and testing a second joystick, but that's not for quite some time.
+Circuit diagrams will also be coming soon.